rbncha/YoutubeRelatedVideos/README.md

-# YoutubeRelatedVideos
+# Magento 2 Youtube Related Videos

+This is a Magento 2 module.
 This module can be used to show page title related videos from Youtube between page content and footer section.

+## Compatibility
+This module is tested and working with
+* Magento 2.4.6 and above
+* PHP 8.1 and above

 ## Installation
 Installation is pretty simple.
 Copy the Rbncha_Main module inside code/ directory of your Magento installation.
 Run enable module command